Aptivi/NitrocidKS/DocGen/wiki/Home.md

 ### Second-generation (API v2.1)

 > [!NOTE]
-> This revision of the second-generation version is still under active development.
+> This revision of the second-generation version is supported until 8/2/2025, and the security support will end at 8/2/2027.

 | Version    | Release date | EOL date    | Security EOL date | EOL status  |
 |:----------:|:------------:|:-----------:|:-----------------:|:-----------:|